******** LATEST NEWS ********

 Plan Phase 1: DETERMINE USE on state roads using data and public input to create the VTrans Bicycle Corridor Priority Map.
 Priority corridors are state roads categorized into high-, moderate- and low-use based on current and potential bicycle use.

-- January thru April 2016 - Concluded Phase I, finalized report and VTrans Bicycle Corridor Priority Map, defined scope for Phase II
+- Timeline - Concluded Phase I in April 2016, finalized report and VTrans Bicycle Corridor Priority Map

 Plan Phase 2: EVALUATE NEEDS by identifying on-road bicycle facility gaps between project defined evaluation criteria and current roadway conditions for the high use/priority corridors and identify bicycle safety constraints on all state roads.